alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 It certainly feels like an architectural sin to rebuild all of your data over and over, but it's not as unreasonable as you might think.
-BigQuery is quite cost-efficient, and there are lots of little tricks you can do to reduce the size of your tables.
+BigQuery is quite cost-efficient (some rough numbers suggest that it's more than 10x as cost-efficient as MapReduce running on App Engine), and there are lots of little tricks you can do to reduce the size of your tables.
 By designing the table schemas with space-efficiency in mind, I was able to reduce BigBingo's data usage from 1TB ($5 per query) to 50GB (25 cents per query).
 (I'll go over the details in a future blog post.)

 There are also some huge usability advantages to using BigQuery over another batch processing system like MapReduce: